 Patient and public involvement and engagement

 You will develop a variety of communication skills by working with patient contributors throughout the course.
-This includes Q&A sessions, clinic observations and patient feedback.
-This element of the course was highly commended at the University's Making A Difference Awards 2018.
+This includes patient experience sessions, clinic observations and patient feedback.
+This element of the course was highly commended at the University's Making A Difference Awards.

 Flexible part-time option

-If you have other commitments, our part-time option allows you to study each unit in two-week blocks spread over two years, giving you the flexibility you need.
+If you have other commitments, our part-time option allows you to study each unit in dedicated study blocks spread over two years, giving you the flexibility you need.

 Teaching and learning

-Academic teaching is delivered by specialist immunologists from the Lydia Becker Institute of Immunology and Inflammation and the Manchester Collaborative Centre for Inflammation Research .
+Academic teaching is delivered by specialist immunologists from the Lydia Becker Institute of Immunology and Inflammation .

-Clinical teaching is delivered by experts from across the UK, including University Hospital South Manchester Allergy Centre, Great Ormond Street Hospital, Oxford University Hospitals Trust, Cambridge Immunology Network, Institute of Child Health UCL and the CRUK Manchester Institute.
+Clinical teaching is delivered by experts from across the UK, including the suparegional Allergy Centre at Wythenshawe Hospital, Great Ormond Street Hospital, Oxford University Hospitals Trust, Cambridge Immunology Network, Institute of Child Health UCL and the CRUK Manchester Institute.

 Find out more by visiting the postgraduate teaching and learning page.